marcushellberg/speaking/abstracts/full-stack-spring-boot-react.md

-# Java meets TypeScript: learn to build full-stack web apps with Spring Boot and React
+# Java meets TypeScript: full-stack web app development with Spring Boot and React

 As Java developers, we know the benefits of type-safety when building apps.
 The problem?
 Usually, that type-safety ends when we leave the server.
 What if it didn't have to be that way?